 However, the abutment teeth will need to be prepared and tooth tissue removed to provide the space to place a bridge over them.
 This level of preparation often hinders the selection of this choice.

-Removable dentures are when an acrylic or metal acrylic device is made that holds all the artificial teeth on it.
+Removable dentures are when acrylic or metal acrylic device holds all the artificial teeth on it.

 It is a removable choice to restore the gaps left by lost teeth.